Thoughts on Tim Cook’s retirement as Apple CEO

 He is, after all, already old enough to be a young politician within the geriatric political ecosystem of the US.
 He’s also got a great deal to offer if he were to make such a move.

-He is, after all, a man who well understands the employment and training needs of 21st century manufacturing technology, the impact of digital transformation on society, and the impacts unleashed by major investment.
-He has spent his entire career spent addressing these and myriads of related challenges at Apple.
+Cook understands the employment and training needs of 21st century manufacturing technology.
+He is intimate to the impact of digital transformation on society, and understands the power unleashed by major investment.
+He has spent his entire career spent addressing challenges such as these and myriads of others at Apple.

 He was there when the first manufacturing contracts went out for the iMac, and he’s still there now as signatures get drawn out for Vision Pro.

-He knows the political, social, and economic consequences of these kinds of such large-scale decisions better than almost anyone alive, and already commands vast respect from political, business, and civil leaders across the planet.
-They already know his name and return his calls.
+He knows the political, social, and economic consequences of such large-scale tech industry decisions better than almost anyone alive, and already commands vast respect from political, business, and civil leaders across the planet.
+They know his name and return his calls.

 A hard act to replace

-He has world class experience, proven negotiation and decision making skill, and while some argue his focus on growing Apple’s business may have compromised other parts of what Apple does, you can’t argue that the man who led Apple to grow from a $364.4 billion firm to a $2.45 trillion colossus has done anything other than succeed.
-America’s first openly gay CEO is also one of its most successful.
+He has world class experience, proven negotiation and decision making skill, and while some argue his focus on growing Apple’s business may have compromised other parts of what Apple does, you can’t deny that the man who led Apple’s evolution from a $364.4 billion firm to a $2.45 trillion colossus has done anything other than succeed.
+America’s first openly gay CEO is also among its most successful leaders.

-That growth also presented challenges we don’t know about, in that it is incredibly difficult to manage a company going through such change of scale.
+We have to accept that managing growth to that extent also presented challenges we don’t know about, in that it is incredibly difficult to manage a company going through such change.
 All of these experiences are valuable to any company, to any business, and to any form of civic, economic, or political leadership.
-It would be nice to imagine that in the event Cook does choose to retire we won’t see that experience go to waste.
+It would be nice to imagine we won’t see that experience go to waste were Cook to quit as CEO.

 He remains a great CEO for Apple, and could potentially be a great political representative – or even President – for the US.
 Why not?
 He is certainly old and rich enough to take command of the land of the free, as it goes through tumultuous change.
 (As the US seems to want to be led by old, rich people, for some reason).